billkarsh/SpikeGLX/Markdown/SpikeGLX_FAQ.md

 If you are using NI-DAQ hardware, you have to visit the Configuration dialog in SpikeGLX, check `Enable NI-DAQ` and click `Detect`.
-The first instance of the app to do that gets ownership of the Ni-DAQ hardware and no other instance will be allowed to use it.
+The first instance of the app to do that gets ownership of the NI-DAQ hardware and no other instance will be allowed to use it.
 This prevents accidental conflicts which is a good thing, but it also prevents running multiple NI-based probes on one host computer.